Toadstool-Stipe/SassCast/interview_format.md

 #SassCast, the interview
 The basic format behind SassCast is an open mic and allowing the interviewed guest to share their experiences.
 The interviewed guest will be given a few starter questions ahead of time in order to get a feel for the PodCast and basically 'break the ice' for the show.
-Beyond that, the guest is expected to own the conversations.
+Beyond that, the interview will take focus on the quest.
 Who they are, interesting anecdotal experiences, career moves and of course how Sass has or is currently playing a role in their projects.

 ##Questions
 SassCast guests will be sent initial questions that the host will be asking.
-This is not to be considered a script, but basically ice breakers for conversation and intended to hightlight the guests experiences with Sass.
+This is not to be considered a script, but basically kick off the initial conversation and intended to hightlight the guests experiences with Sass.

 ##PodCast format